 Under the Processes section, you can view charts for CPU usage and memory usage for each of your application’s processes.

 In the CPU usage chart, you can see the average of the total CPU utilization for the selected time period, expressed as a percentage of the instance’s CPU resources.
 If you see a high percentage of CPU usage (near 100%), we recommend upgrading to an application hosting pod with more CPU for that process.
 If your application is stateless (no persistent storage), you also have the option to enable automatic horizontal scaling for the web process.
 This lets you set a minimum and maximum number of instances (up to 10) that the process can scale between as needed.

 The memory usage chart shows the average of the total memory (RAM) used for the selected time period.
 If a process uses most or all of the memory available, we recommend upgrading to an application hosting pod with more available memory.

-Under the HTTP Requests section, you can view charts for HTTP requests, HTTP P95 latency, and HTTP P50 latency.
+Under the HTTP Requests section, you can view data for HTTP requests, HTTP P95 latency, HTTP P50 latency, and slowest requests.

-The HTTP Requests chart shows the number of HTTP requests for the time period selected and the average requests per minute (RPM).
+The HTTP Requests chart shows the average requests per minute (RPM) of all HTTP requests for the time period selected.

 HTTP P95 latency